Write what you know. That’s the advice quoted at writers ad nauseam.

 I didn’t know – just could not understand – why nobody talks about them.

 Why are the Rebecca Riots not better known?
-They’re barely known in Wales (try asking anybody under 30 in Cardiff and see their response) let alone in the rest of the UK.
+They’re barely known in Wales (try asking anybody under 30 in Cardiff about them and see their response) let alone in the rest of the UK.

 Why are they not celebrated?